Prospective Ph.D. Student FAQs

 Visitors to Penn State and State College can find resources for hotel accommodations, attractions, and other travel information on Penn State's website.

 Penn State Student Affairs offers Student support, Recreation and Leisure, Mental Health & Wellness services.
-Graduate student life resources are available on the Graduate School website.
+Graduate student life resources are available on the Fox Graduate School website.

 Please visit Penn State Transportation Services for detailed information from parking, permits, and campus shuttles.